test-denar/portal/src/pages/about.md

         title_align: left
         content: >-
-          Ecogenerations, or what we call as Families are Self-Predicted formations of meta-environments and the last level of Self-Governance.
+          Ecogenerations, or what we call as Families are Self-Predicted formations of meta-environments and the last level of our Self-Governance.
         content_align: left
         actions: []
         actions_align: left